 The Fairbanks Airport Police & Fire will respond to all natural disasters on the airport.
-Facility evacuation or shelter - in - place procedures will be implemented by the IC or his / her designee.
-Facilities will not be deemed appropriate for shelter in place or reoccupancy after evacuation until the facilities have been inspected by Facilities and Field Maintenance, Airport Engineering and Environmental, or their designee's in accordance with the Volcano response guidelines in this section.
-The overall airport response to Volcano emergencies includes inspecting the airport for hazards and damage in accordance with the procedures and training outlined in the ACM.
+Facility evacuation or shelter - in - place procedures will be implemented by the IC or their designee.
+Facilities will not be deemed appropriate for shelter in place or re-occupancy after evacuation until the facilities have been inspected by Facilities and Field Maintenance, Airport Engineering and Environmental, or their designee's in accordance with the volcano response guidelines in this section.
+The overall airport response to volcano emergencies includes inspecting the airport for hazards and damage in accordance with the procedures and training outlined in the ACM.

 VOLCANIC ASH RESPONSE GUIDELINE 0 Follow FAA procedures and guidelines, including ATCT notification to Domestic Events Network (DEN) as needed.
 0 Notify Airport Communications Center of Status of tower and equipment during the event.
-0 Inform Airport Police & Fire of any pertinent Communications information regarding ash fall event.
-Center 0 Inform Field Operations Officer.
-0 Inform On Duty Field Maintenance supervisor.
-Notify Airport management: include PIO.
+0 Notify Airport Police & Fire of any pertinent Airport information regarding ash fall event.
+Communications 0 Notify Airport Operations Officer.
+Center 0 Notify On Duty Field Maintenance supervisor.
 0 Notify Airport management; include PIO, engineering and environmental departments.
 0 Track 911 and emergency service requests 0 Maintain records/logs of emergency activity.
 0 Perform situation size up.
 IC 0 Establish Command.
-0 Determine & communicate tactical priorities and tasks Safety of Airport personnel and traveling public Safety of Airport property and equipment o Prioritize response 0 Request needed resources through Communication Center - be specific as possible.
+0 Determine & communicate tactical priorities and tasks Safety of Airport personnel and traveling public Safety of Airport personner and traveling public Safety of Airport property and equipment Prioritize response 0 Request needed resources through the Airport Communications Center - be specific as possible.
 0 Determine if incident is of scale and/or impact to request Airport EOC activation.
 0 Assign Officer to liaison and be communication link with EOC.
 0 Create a unified command as appropriate.
 0 Direct closure of the airport or portions thereof if conditions so dictate.
 0 Consider limitations to non-emergency vehicle operations during ash events.
 0 Coordinate provision of information on airport status to the public with PIO

-VC VOLCANIC ASH RESPONSE GUIDELINE Λ: Γ: - ! -!
-0 Perform runway and airfield assessment ASAP.
-Coordinate any airfield aircraft movements and closures.
-Airport Field Operations 0 Coordinate alternate aircraft parking locations if terminal, or another parking location, is determined to be unsafe.
+VOLCANIC ASH RESPONSE GUIDELINE Perform runway and airfield assessment ASAP.
+Airport 0 Coordinate any airfield aircraft movements and Operations 0 closures.
+Operations 0 Coordinate alternate aircraft parking locations if terminal, or another parking location, is determined to be unsafe.

 0 Assist with emergency vehicle/resource movement to scene within restricted area.
 0 Coordinate contact with FAA (Air Traffic Control Tower & Flight Service Station).
 0 Issue NOTAMs as appropriate.
-0 Provide for personnel and equipment safety, Check buildings to determine if evac or shelter in place is appropriate due to volcanic ash.
-Facilities and Field Maintenance 0 Assess challenge to maintaining airport facilities and/or field in returning to "normal" operations.
+Facilities and 0 Provide for personnel and equipment safety, Facilities and Field Check buildings to determine if evac or shelter in place is appropriate due to volcanic ash.
+Maintenance 0 Assess challenge to maintaining airport facilities and/or field in returning to "normal" operations.
 0 Direct field maintenance operations required to maintain flight operations 0 Coordinate modification and/or repair of airport facilities.
 0 Coordinate recovery equipment/resources required.
-Assure back up power supply(s) are ready and functioning as appropriate 0 Coordinate maintenance and repair of primary tactical equipment.
-0 Respond to Command Post Airport 0 Coordinate environmental assessment and provide status of airport buildings / air handling systems Provide IC with status report and recommendations.
-Engineering and Environmental 0 Assure personnel and equipment safety - Consider shutdown of air handling systems in station until Airport Police and Fire 0 directed by maintenance or environmental liaisons.
-Assist with and support command.
-0 Respond to emergency calls - when safe to do so in 0 a prioritized fashion.
-Provide reconnaissance and inventory of Airport property checking for damage and problem areas.
-Support Maintenance in determining safe equipment operation guidelines
+0 Assure back up power supply(s) are ready and functioning as appropriate 0 Coordinate maintenance and repair of primary tactical equipment.
+A imp ant 0 Respond to Command Post Airport 0 Coordinate environmental assessment and provide Engineering and status of airport buildings / air handling systems Environmental 0 Provide IC with status report and recommendations.
+Airmont Dalias 0 Assure personnel and equipment safety - Consider Airport Police shutdown of air handling systems in station until and Fire directed by maintenance or environmental liaisons.
+0 Assist with and support command.
+0 Respond to emergency calls - when safe to do so in a prioritized fashion.
+0 Provide reconnaissance and inventory of Airport property checking for damage and problem areas.
+Support Maintenance in determining safe 11 equipment operation guidelines